tomszilagyi/tomszilagyi.github.io/_pages/ir.lv2.md

-Two versions are available for download. **Version 1.2.x** (contained in git branch `zero-latency`) is absolutely zero-latency, however its run() should only be called with the same power-of-two buffer sizes (eg. always 512 samples, or always 2048, etc) during the plugin's lifecycle, otherwise bad things happen.
+Two versions are available for download. **Version 1.2.x** (contained in git branch `zero-latency`) is absolutely zero-latency, however its run() should only be called with the same power-of-two buffer sizes (e.g. always 512 samples, or always 2048, etc) during the plugin's lifecycle, otherwise bad things happen.
 In practice this means that you should NEVER EVER use this version with its parameters automated (even those listed as suitable for automation).
 Otherwise it